Moir\'e-resonant surface state in ultrathin RuO$_2$: Abstract

-Our results reveal surface-terminating chains of \ce{Ru} and \ce{O} that host a highly nested, quasi-one-dimensional flat-band surface state (FBSS), characterized by a pronounced local density of states (LDOS) peak near the Fermi energy--consistent with prior angle-resolved photoemission spectroscopy (ARPES) observations on bulk \ce{RuO2}~\cite{Jovic2018,Jovic2019,Jovic2021}.
-This FBSS is modulated by a moiré potential originating from the underlying ruthenium substrate, which can be tuned by varying the \ce{RuO2} film thickness.
-The interplay between the moiré potential and the nested Fermi surface of the FBSS induces a moiré-trapped charge density wave (CDW) instability, without evidence for a corresponding spin-density wave: within its limits, spin-polarized STM reveals no magnetic contrast, being consistent with our DMRG calculations.
-Additionally, we identify a metastable, previously unreported $2 \times 2$ surface reconstruction that can be reversibly toggled using the STM tip and originates from a structural relaxation, as corroborated by density functional theory (DFT).
-Together, these findings reveal intriguing complex structural and electronic phenomena on the \ce{RuO2(110)} surface yet argue against its susceptibility to magnetic instabilities.
+The moiré potential induces a surface charge modulation that resonates with Fermi surface nesting of the FBSS, without evidence for a corresponding spin-modulation: within its limits, spin-polarized STM reveals no magnetic contrast, consistent with our Density Matrix Renormalization Group (DMRG) calculations.
+Additionally, we identify a metastable, previously unreported $c(2 \times 2)$ surface reconstruction that can be reversibly toggled using the STM tip and originates from a structural relaxation, as corroborated by density functional theory (DFT).
+Together, these findings reveal intriguing complex structural and electronic phenomena on the \ce{RuO2(110)} surface yet argue against its propensity towards magnetic instabilities.